Going to primary school

 Frequently asked questions

-What happens if I only enter a single preference?
+What happens if I indicate only one preference?

-If you only enter a single preference and your preferred school receives more applications than it has places, there is a chance that your child will not be placed.
-In that case, you will have to choose another school with an available place.
+If you indicate only one preference for a school and this school has more applications than available spots, there is a chance that your child will be excluded.
+In that case, your child will be dependent on the spots available after the placement.

-Entering more preferences increases the chance of your child being placed at a school of your choice.
-We advise you to list at least five preferences.
+Indicating more preferences increases the chances of your child being placed in a school of your preference.
+The advice is to indicate at least five preferences.

-You will receive a placement notification within two weeks following the application deadline.
-You will receive this notification from the school where your child has been placed.
+You will receive notice of placement within two weeks after the deadline.
+You will receive this notice from the school where your child was placed.

-How do I know that the draw procedure is conducted fairly?
+How do I know the draw is fair?

 Placement + registration